rgmyyw/Glance/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Glance-D: Push a new beta build to TestFlight
+Push a new beta build to TestFlight

 ----